1 New Case in Shanghai, China COVID Hot Spots to Avoid

-The new local asymptomatic case tested positive during central quarantine, and was a close contact of a case that tested positive on Sunday, September 18 – a 64-year-old woman living in Qingpu discovered during mixed tube screening.
+The new local asymptomatic case tested positive during central quarantine, and was a returnee from another province who was a close contact of a case in another province.

-READ MORE: 3 New COVID Cases, Chinese Warned Not to Touch Foreigners

 China COVID hot spots...

 Traveling for the October Holiday?
-Below is a list of places that reported 10 or more COVID cases today – locally transmitted and asymptomatic combined – that you may wish to avoid:
+Below is a list of places that reported 10 or more COVID-19 cases yesterday – locally transmitted and asymptomatic combined – that you may wish to avoid:

 Meanwhile, Sanya is still in the process of slowly lifting its 'period of static management' (read: lockdown), so we'd advise giving that a miss for now too.